jimmyli123/choose-your-hotel/readme.txt

+Update 6/28/2021:
+Was able to solve how to get checked hotels in my main.js file.
+Now I need to find out how to send the checked hotels to the /compare request.

 Update 6/27/2021:
 Got the checkbox working.
 Need to figure out how to pull the id from each checked hotel and send it to /compare request.